juTelles/knowledge-library/git-github.md

 If the branch name to be cloned is not especified in the command it will clone the ```main``` or ```master``` branch (whichever is the main branch of the repository)

-## Seeing different types of information on Git
+## Showing different types of information on Git

 #### Status
 You can see the branch status (preparation area status) if you want with